ivaniskandar/shouko/README.md

 Accessibility Service
 ----------

-All features except the Quick Settings tiles need accessibility service to run.
+Some feature in this app requires accessibility service to run.
 Features using the accessibility service is defined [here](app/src/main/java/xyz/ivaniskandar/shouko/feature).

 Device Compatibility
 ----------

 This app is mainly tested on the **Xperia 5 II** running **stock Android 11** firmware.
-Some features need specific hardware features to work, but other than that it should work properly on other devices.
+Some features require specific hardware features to work, but other than that it should work properly on other devices.

 Download
 ----------